onap/dcaegen2/docs/sections/apis/PMSH.rst

    LOCKED, The Subscription is un-deploying / inactive.
    UNLOCKED, The Subscription is deployed / active.

-The network_functions.orchestration_status refers to the status of the xNF in AAI ONAP.

-.. csv-table:: Potential Values
-   :header: "Status", "Description"
-   :widths: 4,18

-   Inventoried, The xNF has been on-boarded in ONAP but not yet operable.
-   Active, The xNF is active and contactable.

 The network_functions.nf_sub_status refers to the status of the subscription (PM Job) on the xNF.